wchenastro/Mosaic/README.md

 ## Installation

-Currently, you can download the package, and import it in your code.
+Try Mosaic in your web browser [here](https://wchenastro.github.io/mosaic_web) without installing anything.

-A pip package is in the plan.
+To use offline, you can download the package, and import it in your code.

 ## Usage